alan-turing-institute/open-research-community-management/project-management/1-1-meetings/Vicky-Hellon/weekly-meetings.md

 * Do I need to change any of my GitHub settings for the scholars to make pull requests?
 Basically want them to make a pull request every time so I can see

 #### Any other topics
-* Can't remember your annual leave
+* Can't remember your annual leave 21 Aug to 4 Sept.
-* Jury Duty in January!
+* Jury Duty in January! starts 8th Jan - two weeks min.

 ## Date 19 July 2023